 If you are hoping to get LASIK and get pregnant, you may be wondering if the two go together.
-Can pregnant women safely have LASIK or could it hurt the baby somehow?
+Can pregnant women safely have LASIK, or could the procedure hurt the baby somehow?

 LASIK surgery itself isn’t harmful to pregnant women and it won’t hurt your baby.
 With that being said, most doctors do recommend that you wait two to six months after your baby’s birth to have LASIK.
 But why?